You must use Meta Business Manager

-You might have already noticed quick 'promote' and 'boost' options within the normal Facebook interface, but to have proper control over your ads you need to use a tool called Meta Business Manager.
+You might have already noticed quick 'promote' and 'boost' options within the normal Facebook interface, but to have proper control over your ads you need to use a tool called Meta Business Suite.

 Dealing with Facebook means managing various different assets that are all linked together in different ways: